 When our son Anton (center) was diagnosed with Langerhans Cell Histiocytosis (LCH) three months after his birth our world was in turned upside down.
 In those days the survival rate for infants with the disease was less than 50%.
 It was a very hard time for us.

-Please support Hike For A Cure - as a hiker or a sponsor.
+Though is the big year, due to COVID we'll postpone hold our big celebration in Yosemite in 2022.
+Your support is the key to curing this disease.
 All donations go to the Histio Cure Foundation, which sends 100% of those funds directly to researchers focused on histicytosis.
 Together we will fund a cure!

-If you have any questions about this hike, click the button below.Questions?
+If you have any questions about this hike, click the button below.

 Like this page and invite your friends on Facebook.

 Please complete the following survey to help us better understand your hike experience.